orxshi/tailor/docs/test_cases.rst

 Boundary conditions
 ^^^^^^^^^^^^^^^^^^^

 Boundary conditions on the airfoil and in outer boundary are slip-wall and Riemann, respectively.
 Riemann boundary condition is based on Riemann invariant equations.
+Empty boundary conditions are used in z-normal direction.
 Initially flow is set to freestream values everywhere in the domain.

 Job submission
 ^^^^^^^^^^^^^^